EudyContreras/Chartastic/features.md

  - [x] The chart should be able to represent ranges from positive to negative
  - [x] The chart should be modular and allow for adding and removing elements while adapting seamlessly
+ - [ ] The chart should support negative range values
+ - [ ] The chart should be able to scrool to reveal more values.
+ - [ ] The chart should be modular adaptive.
+Parst should be added or remove seamlessly

 Here is a list of all the element supported by the bar chart and their current status within development.